rancher/rancher-docs/versioned_docs/version-2.12/api/workflows/tokens.md

 A Token is always created for the user making the request.
 Attempting to create a Token for a different user, by specifying a different `spec.userID`, is forbidden and will fail.

-- The `spec.description` field can be set to an arbitrary human-readable description of the Tokens purpose.
-The default value is set to empty.
+- The `spec.description` field can be set to an arbitrary human-readable description of the Token's purpose.
+The default value is empty.

 - The `spec.kind` field can be set to the kind of Token.
 The value `session` indicates a login Token.
-All other values, including the default empty string, indicate some kind of derived Token.
+All other values, including the default empty string, indicate a kind of derived Token.

-- The `metadata.name` and `metadata.generateName` fields are ignored and the name of the new Token is automatically generated using the prefix `token-`.
+- The `metadata.name` and `metadata.generateName` fields are ignored, and the name of the new Token is automatically generated using the prefix `token-`.

 	```bash
 	kubectl create -o jsonpath='{.status.value}' -f -<<EOF